 Wrapping your car is a powerful way to spruce up your look on the road.

-Yes – it will cost less to go the DIY route, and YouTube the whole thing.
+Yes – it will cost less to go the DIY route, and follow YouTube lessons.

-As a DIYer, you can do that as long as you have the time and patience to do it right.
-But even if you manage to make it look good once it’s full installed, that does not mean it will stay that way.
-There’s a difference between how it looks for a week and how long it lasts.
+As a DIYer, you can wrap your own car as long as you have the time and patience to do it right.
+But even if you manage to make it look good once it’s full installed, it may not stay that way.
+There’s a difference between how it looks for a week and how long the wrap will last.

 Over the past few years, we at National Car Wraps have wrapped several cars – trucks, vans, company vehicles – and I can tell you that the job is not a walk in the park.

-Wrapping a car is extremely time consuming and demanding and requires patience, attention to detail, a steady hand and a certain level and amount of skill.
+Wrapping a car is extremely time consuming and demanding and requires patience, attention to detail, a steady hand, and a certain level of skill.

 In this article, I’ll tell you the reasons why it is hard to wrap a car.
 This information can be used to determine if you have the time and equipment needed to wrap a car yourself.